Description

 Lower Willamette River Floodplain [COA ID: 059]

-The Willamette River mainstem from the confluence with the Columbia River (RM 0) upstream to Willamette Falls in Oregon City (RM26), its floodplain and adjacent uplands.
+The Lower Willamette River Floodplain COA (17 mi2) extends along the mainstem Willamette River from the confluence with the Columbia River upstream to Willamette Falls in Oregon City (river miles 0 to 26).
+This COA includes the river’s floodplain and adjacent uplands.
+This COA is adjacent to the Sauvie Island – Scappoose, Forest Park, Smith-Bybee …

 Luckiamute River and Tributaries [COA ID: 075]